ADELAIDE f English, Italian, PortugueseMeans

 Peter and

-James (his brother), he was part of the inner circle of Jesus.
+James (John's brother), he was part of the inner circle of Jesus.

-... [more] JOLENE f EnglishFormed from
+... [more] Jolene f EnglishFormed from

-JO and the popular name suffix
+Jo and the common name suffix

 lene.
 This name was created in the early 20th century.
 It received a boost in popularity after the release of Dolly Parton's 1973 song